BertoLucca/RagnarokOffline/README.md

 A default account, namely `adminacc`, with password `password` is pre-built in this application database, you can log into it and play.

+# Toubleshooting

+In case your installer throws an error about powershell's signature, run powershell as admin and execute the command `Set-ExecutionPolicy RemoteSigned`.